 In the Animation window you can enter the number of movie Frames.
 There is the button to open the Animation Settings... as well as the buttons to Play (arrow to the right) and Record (red dot) the movie.
 To pause the animation re-click on Play.
-Rotation panel allows scroll through the pre-set rotations and Custom button allows to insert you own degree of rotation in any direction.
+Rotation panel allows you to scroll through the pre-set rotations and Custom button lets you insert your own degree of rotation in any direction.